 3 Cs HOW WE SUPPORT Choice: I am an independent worker; nobody is making me do this.
 Nobody is behind the scenes involved in any way, making money off of me.
-Choice: Safety in employment Safety planning in precarious or risky work.
-Information sharing re: employment rights.
+Safety planning in precarious or risky work.
 Circumstance: Sometimes called "survival work" Poverty, mental health, and addiction can push people to survive by engaging in unsafe work.
 Somebody's circumstances are inherently exploitative, but no third party is behind the scenes doing it to you and profiting from you.
 Circumstance: Enhance opportunities for choice Support skill building Connect to resources for income, mental health, addiction, education, and employment support Coercion: Human trafficking/exploitation When someone has forced, tricked, or manipulated someone, causing them to enter into unsafe or exploitive work.
 A third party deciding what work you do.
 Harm or threats of harm to an exploited person or people Coercion: Provide relational support from HT Service Model Meet immediate needs.
 Build healthy relationships.
 Connect with local supports for survivors of trafficking/exploitation.